As COVID-19 vaccine mandates rise, religious exemptions grow

 Some employers are taking a hard line.
 United Airlines told employees last week that those who obtain religious exemptions will be put on unpaid leave until new coronavirus testing procedures are in place.

-In Los Angeles, Police Chief Michel Moore said he is waiting for guidance from the city personnel department regarding the exemptions.
+In Los Angeles, Police Chief Michel Moore said he is waiting for guidance from the city personnel department on how to handle exemption requests.
 The city has mandated that municipal employees get vaccinated by Oct.
 5 unless they are granted a medical or religious exemption.
 A group of LAPD employees is suing over the policy.

 In Washington state, approximately 60,000 state employees are subject to a mandate issued by Gov. Jay Inslee that they be fully vaccinated by Oct.
 18 or lose their job, unless they obtain a medical or religious exemption and receive an accommodation that allows them to remain employees.